birukbelihu/pynum2words-dictionaries/README.md

 Supported Comments ``#, //, /* */``
 ```

 The pynum2words library ```dictionary loader``` will also show errors & warnings if there are any issues with the dictionary file.
-For example, if you define a number that is not a multiple of 10, it will show a warning like this:
+For example, if you define a have a syntax error, it will show a warning like this:

 ```text
 0 = Zero